-Data is rewriting the rules of many professions and employers from government departments to technology start-ups are scrambling to recruit professionals who can help them make sense of it.
+Data is rewriting the rules of many professions, and employers from government departments to technology start-ups are scrambling to recruit professionals who can help them make sense of it.
 The demand for workers with specialist data skills is enormous.
-The UK data market was £1.1 billion in 2018 – the largest in Europe and the second largest in the world (3).
-Organisations from across the economic spectrum are seeking to recruit people with data science skills and the opportunities for professionals continue to grow.
+The global big data analytics market was valued at over US$240 billion in 2021, with significant growth expected in the coming years (3).
+Moreover, the UK data market is the largest in Europe and the third largest in the world (4).
+Organisations from across the economic spectrum are seeking to recruit people with data science skills, and the opportunities for professionals continue to grow.

-Our MSc Data Analytics and Technologies offers a postgraduate route into this in-demand and varied career.
-It also acts as a bridge into data analysis and technologies if your undergraduate degree was in an unrelated subject area.
-Additionally, it’s an excellent option if you’ve been working in a relevant field gaining degree-level knowledge through experience and self-study rather than formal education.
-You can join this course without ever having studied data or computing before.
+Our MSc in Data Analytics and Technologies offers a postgraduate route into this in-demand and varied career.
+It's an ideal bridge into data analysis and technologies if your undergraduate degree is in a computing-related subject area.
+Additionally, it's an excellent option if you've been working in a relevant field, gaining degree-level knowledge through experience and self-study rather than formal education.

-As a graduate of this master’s degree, you’ll possess an impressive all-round combination of skills and knowledge.
-In addition to a strong theoretical and practical knowledge of data analytics and technologies, you’ll be able to demonstrate essential interpersonal and people skills, such as collaboration and team working, negotiation and persuasion.
-You’ll have a clear understanding of the contexts in which data analysts work, coupled with commercial awareness and business-relevant knowledge.
-You’ll also possess high-level academic skills in research, critical thinking and curiosity.
-Not only will all this help you become established early on in your career, but you’ll also be primed to take on leadership roles.
-Moreover, you’ll have the lifelong learning, problem-solving and decision-making skills needed to adapt to new challenges throughout your career.
+As a graduate of this master's degree, you'll possess an impressive all-around combination of skills and knowledge.
+In addition to a strong theoretical and practical understanding of data analytics and technologies, you'll be able to demonstrate essential interpersonal and people skills, such as collaboration and team working, negotiation and persuasion.
+You'll clearly understand the contexts in which data analysts work, coupled with commercial awareness and business-relevant knowledge.
+You'll also possess high-level academic skills in research, critical thinking and curiosity.
+Not only will all this help you become established early on in your career, but you'll also be primed to take on leadership roles.
+Moreover, you'll have the lifelong learning, problem-solving and decision-making skills needed to adapt to new challenges throughout your career.

 An essential focus of this course is on giving you the confidence to promote yourself effectively by drawing on the most appropriate elements of your expertise and presenting your ideas and work in the correct way.
-As a graduate of this industry‐focused, hands-on MSc, you’ll possess strong skills in data analytics and technologies, along with clear plans as to how you will use these to progress your career.
-Depending on your prior qualifications and experience, a wide range of career opportunities will be open to you as well as the option of further study towards a PhD should you choose a career in research or academia.
+As a graduate of this industry‐focused, hands-on MSc, you'll possess strong skills in data analytics and technologies, along with clear plans for how to use these to progress your career.
+Depending on your prior qualifications and experience, a wide range of career opportunities will be open to you, as will the option of further study towards a PhD should you choose a career in research or academia.

-Data analysts are in high demand across all sectors and data analytics roles are diverse.
-You may be involved in looking for trends and patterns to help companies make business decisions, predicting demand for goods or services or checking quality control standards in areas like food and drug testing.
+Data analysts are in high demand across all sectors, and data analytics roles are diverse.
+You may be involved in looking for trends and patterns to help companies make business decisions, predict demand for goods or services, or check quality control standards in areas like food and drug testing.
 There are also many roles in marketing and marketing research; for instance, in opinion poll design and analysis, analysing trends in consumer feedback and search engine optimisation for websites.

-Completing this course will open a multitude of doors to you and you'll be well prepared to seek employment or promotion, or become self-employed using the enterprise and innovation skills you’ve developed as part of the course.
-You’ll also be invited to continue your education via the MPhil and PhD degrees that are available at the University of Bolton.
+Completing this course will open a multitude of doors, and you'll be well prepared to seek employment or promotion, or become self-employed using the enterprise and innovation skills you've developed as part of the course.
+You'll also be invited to continue your education via the MPhil and PhD degrees available at the University of Bolton.

-Depending on your prior qualifications and experience, after graduation you can also use this master’s degree as a stepping-stone into a range of other careers.
-For some of these roles, both relevant experience and/or postgraduate study may be required.
-Some of these careers include:
+Depending on your prior qualifications and experience, after graduation, you can also use this master's degree as a stepping-stone into a range of other careers.
+Some of these roles may require relevant experience and/or postgraduate study.
+Some possibilities include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.